rturnq/solid-router/README.md

   // and value.
   parseQuery(queryString: string): ParamsCollection;

-  // Determines how a path is rendered in the underlying anchor's href attribute for Link or NavLink
+  // Determines how a path is rendered in the underlying anchor's href attribute for <Link> or
-  // component.
+  // <NavLink> components.
   renderPath(path: stirng): string
 }
 ```